telerik/blazor-docs/components/gantt/gantt-tree/editing/popup.md

 ## Event Arguments

-In Telerik UI for Blazor version **4.5.0** the `GanttUpdateEventArgs` received three new collections as fields.
-They are populated when [Dependencies]({%slug gantt-dependencies-overview%}) are defined in the Gantt.
+In Telerik UI for Blazor version 4.5.0, the `GanttUpdateEventArgs` received three new collections as fields.
+They are populated when you define [Dependencies]({%slug gantt-dependencies-overview%}) in the Gantt.

 | Field | Type | Description |
 |----------|----------|----------|